SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "But what if she says no?"
 Fluttershy asked.

 "I could have said no, and you still asked me twice.
 You don't need to practice how to get rejected, you just needed the courage to ask her out.
 That feeling when I said yes, imagine that but for real, it will feel so much better darling.
 If she does reject you, that's something you need to handle with Rainbow Dash, you and her are the only ones qualified to deal with your friendship.
-If you really want to practice being rejected I will, I'm your friend and I will help you however I can, but I don't think you need it, I think you are ready now," Rarity Dash said.
+If you really want to practice being rejected I will, I'm your friend and I will help you however I can, but I don't think you require it, I think you are ready now," Rarity Dash said.

 Fluttershy's eyes were watering by the end of her speech.
 Fluttershy hugged Rarity Dash tightly.
 "I'm ready," she proclaimed.